MalwareCube/overthewire/00_bandit/level_10-11/level_10-11.md

 The password for the next level is stored in the file data.txt, which contains base64 encoded data.

 ## Solution
+The solution for this level simply requires the use of the `base64` command.
+The password in this case was encoded in base64, so we'll need to provide the `-d` flag to `decode` the base64 data.

 ```bash